 Support is essential to good relationships.
 You need friends that will support you in your positive endeavors and help you get through pitfalls.
 For example, if your parents divorce, a good friend will help you to work through your emotions and hurt.

 It is great to have a friend that can help you to see the humor in every situation.
 Someone who is ready to make you laugh and have an impromptu food fight could be just what you need in a time of crisis.
 This can help you from taking life too seriously.

 Forgiveness is essential.
 Not only do you need to forgive, but you need friends that can forgive as well.
 Everyone makes mistakes but being able to move past them and not hold a grudge is a sign of a great friend.

 Friends help each other.
 Whether you are helping with the dishes or working together on a school project, good friends are willing to pull an all-nighter.
 They will donate their time and effort because it is important to you.
 They might help you with homework to improve your grade or maybe even build a float.

 In high school, friends matter a lot.
 It seems like the best friends are the ones who are always interested in having a good time.
 However, that's not all that friendship is about.
 Sometimes a friend has to make difficult choices, such as taking the car keys from a friend who has been drinking and plans on driving.
 It can also be difficult to be someone's friend when he or she is going through a hard time (such as a death in the family) and a good friend doesn't know exactly what he or she should do.

 Friendships can also go through rough patches.
-Fights, falling outs and jealousy can all make a seemingly great friendship seem like it is over.
-Boys can complicate the picture even more at times.
+Fights, falling outs, and jealousy can all make a seemingly great friendship seem like it is over.
+Boys or girls can complicate the picture even more at times.
 For example, a friendship can be strained when one friend gets a boyfriend and starts spending all of her time with him, rather than with friends.